 - It also allows for strong biological and/or developmental relationships within a family because donor eggs are fertilized with the male partner's sperm, matured to an early embryonic stage, and then placed in the female partner's uterus, providing her with the same gestational experience as natural conception.

 For patients who choose egg or sperm donation as part of their assisted reproductive treatment and want their child to resemble them or have specific characteristics such as height, eye, hair color, etc., our fertility center offers you the “Perfect Match EmΒΙΟ".

 Today there are thousands of women who, for many different reasons, need donor eggs in order to conceive.
 IVF with egg donation is an anonymous procedure in which the donor provides oocytes to the receiving couple.

-Donated eggs from volunteers are fertilized with sperm from the recipient’s partner.
-After fertilization, the resulting embryos are transferred to the receiving patient following gestation.
+Donor eggs from a volunteer are fertilized with sperm from the recipient’s partner.
+After fertilization, the resulting embryos are transferred to the receiving woman.

 Over one million children are estimated to be born worldwide as a result of egg donation each year, with 3,000 babies born in the United States and 1,500 in England.

 EmBIO is one the best IVF clinics in Greece that welcomes patients from many different countries worldwide.
 It was founded in 1996 and since then has stood out for its high success rates in IVF treatments, its perfect technological equipment, and its experienced fertility team led by the internationally renowned Dr. Thanos Paraschos, who studied alongside the pioneers of IVF treatment.